-The Curaçao Marine Park (or Underwater Park) is located in the southeastern part of the island and covers 12 km of coastline.
+The Curaçao Marine Park (or Underwater Park) is in the southeastern part of the island and covers 12 km of coastline.
 It is harboring pristine fringing coral reefs, sea grass beds, mangroves and a high diversity of fish species (some 350 fishes).
+From 2019 on it will have a formal legal protection.

 The Shete Boka Park is located on the island's rocky north coast and has been designated to protect the pocket beaches ('bokas') that constitute important sea turtle nesting sites.

-Curação is surrounded by 15.7 km2 of fringing reefs and though threatened, the island still harbors some of the best coral ecosystems in the region5.
+Curaçao is surrounded by 15.7 km2 of fringing reefs and though threatened, the island still harbors some of the best coral ecosystems in the region4.
 It's part of one of the five richest hotspots for biodiversity and endemism on earth (i.e. the Caribbean) and represents a hotspot center by itself within its wider eco region together with the Cayman Islands, Aruba and Bonaire.
-The reefs of Oostpunt are currently increasing in coral cover and are ranked among the best three reef systems left in the Caribbean6.
+The reefs of Oostpunt are currently increasing in coral cover and are ranked among the best three reef systems left in the Caribbean5.

 Especially the north shore and eastern and western sides of the south coast harbor healthy coral communities.
-In developed areas, a significant decline has been observed in coral cover; up to 80% in less than 3 decades7.
+In developed areas, a significant decline has been observed in coral cover; up to 80% in less than 3 decades6.
 The reefs harbor about 69 coral species.

-6 Miloslavich et al. 2010
+4 Jackson et al. 2013

-5 Jackson et al. 2013
+5 Miloslavich et al. 2010

-7 Bak, Meesters en Nieuwland, 2005
+6 Bak, Meesters en Nieuwland, 2005